-1) The cash flow statement has been prepared under the indirect method as set out in Indian Accounting Standard (Ind AS 7) statement of cash flows.
+1) The cash flow statement has been prepared under the indirect method as set out in Indian Accounting Standard (Ind AS 7) statement of cash flows. and y.
+Deur

 As per our report of even date For Sorab S. Engineer & Co.
 Chartered Accountants Firm Registration No. 110417W